galaxyproject/training-material/topics/admin/tutorials/upgrading/tutorial.md

 >   - [ ] Exporting data
 >   - [ ] Exporting workflow runs
 >   - [ ] Making a new history
->   - [ ] Removing data
+>   - [ ] Deleting and purging datasets
->   - [ ] Removing histories
+>   - [ ] Deleting and purging histories
->   - [ ] Pulsar
+>   - [ ] Running a job via Pulsar (if configured)
 >   - [ ] Bring Your Own Storage connection
 >
 ### Production Upgrade
-If the Tests on the test instance were successful, initiate poduction upgrade process.
+If the Tests on the test instance were successful, initiate production upgrade process.
-> - [ ] Notify users about the planned upgrade, schedule, and anticipated downtime
+> - [ ] Notify users about the planned upgrade, schedule, and anticipated downtime (e.g. via a banner on the frontpage)
->   - [ ] Make a pull request to add a notice banner via notices.yml in the relevant repository
->   - [ ] Merge notice banner at least one week in advance
 > - [ ] Make a draft pull request for a news item, which includes emphasis on reporting unexpected behavior, and any new features or changes
 > - [ ] See if the GDPR compliance / data policy page requires updating after the new changes
 > - [ ] Roll back if significant issues arise, following the regression steps